akshayjain-1/GarudRecon/README.md

   <summary><b>GarudRecon Help</b></summary>

 ```
-GarudRecon - Recon Automation Framework

-GarudRecon is an automated reconnaissance framework designed for asset discovery,
-vulnerability detection, and continuous monitoring.
-It leverages a wide range of
-open-source tools to scan domains, collect subdomains, and check for various
-vulnerabilities such as:

-  • XSS (Cross-Site Scripting)
-  • SQLi (SQL Injection)
-  • LFI (Local File Inclusion)
-  • RCE (Remote Code Execution)
-  • IIS misconfigurations
-  • Subdomain Takeover
-  • Open Redirects
-  • Swagger UI exposures
-  • .git directory leaks
-  • JavaScript secrets and more.

-The tool supports scoped recon with flexible modes like smallscope, mediumscope,
-and largescope, depending on your coverage needs.
-You can customize scans,
-exclude specific functions, provide configuration files, and automate cron jobs
-for continuous monitoring.
+GarudRecon is a comprehensive bash-based reconnaissance automation framework that streamlines the asset discovery and vulnerability assessment process for security professionals and bug bounty hunters.
+This tool orchestrates over 80+ open-source security tools to provide thorough reconnaissance capabilities across multiple attack vectors.

 Usage:
   garudrecon [command]

 Available Commands:
-  install                 Set up the tool and dependencies
+  install                 Install the tool and all required dependencies.
-  smallscope              Run minimal recon for subdomain (e.g. support.domain.com)
+  smallscope              Quick recon for a single host or subdomain (e.g. support.domain.com).
-  mediumscope             Perform moderate recon with optional vulnerability checks for wildcard domain (e.g. *.domain.com)
+  mediumscope             Moderate recon for a wildcard domain (e.g. *.domain.com) with optional vuln checks.
-  largescope              Full-scale recon for deep visibility for organisation
+  largescope              Full-scale recon for an organization.
+  cidrscope               Run a full scan against one or more CIDR ranges.
+  workflow                Chain multiple tools into a reusable pipeline so you can run complex scans with a single command.
+  fleet                   Distribute work across many VPS instances — split input automatically and run modules in parallel on 100+ hosts.
-  cronjobs                Automate recurring recon tasks
+  cronjobs                Schedule and monitor recurring recon tasks (subdomains, open ports, JS leaks, templates, alerts).

 Flags:
   -h, --help     help for garudrecon